Jenkin Lloyd Jones: Marriage and family

-Jones met Susan Charlotte Barber during his time in Meadville.
-Susan Barber was born May 15, 1832, in New York as the eldest daughter of English immigrants, John Barber and Susan Cartwright.
+Susan Charlotte Barber was born May 15, 1832, in New York as the eldest daughter of English immigrants, John Barber and Susan Cartwright.
 The Cartwrights were Unitarians and had moved to Meadville seeking a like-minded community.
-Susan studied informally at the theological school while working as secretary to the school's founder, Harm Jan Huidekoper, and his son, Professor Frederic Huidekoper.
-They married after Jones graduation in 1870 and spent their honeymoon in Cleveland, Ohio at the annual meeting of the Western Unitarian Conference (WUC).
-Then the couple returned to Spring Green, where Jenk's mother died soon after.
+Susan studied informally at the Meadville Theological Seminary while working as secretary to the founder, Harm Jan Huidekoper, and his son, Professor Frederic Huidekoper.

-Jenkin and Susan had two children: Mary and Richard Lloyd Jones; Richard became the owner of the Wisconsin State Journal and then of the Tulsa Tribune.
+Susan met Jenkin while he was a student at the seminary.
+They married after he graduated in 1870, and spent their honeymoon in Cleveland, Ohio at the annual meeting of the Western Unitarian Conference (WUC).
+The couple then returned to Spring Green.
+They had two children: Mary and Richard Lloyd Jones; Richard would go on to a successful newspaper career, eventually publishing the Tulsa Tribune.